wavefrontHQ/docs/pages/doc/proxies_configuring.md

 <tr>
 <td>writeHttpJsonListenerPorts</td>
 <td>Ports to listen on for incoming data from collectd write_http plugin.
 Default: None.</td>
-<td>A comma-separated list of available port numbers.
+<td>Comma-separated list of available port numbers.
 Can be a single port. </td>
 <td>4878</td>
 <td>3.14</td>
 </tr>